 The Animation Guild has a proud history of helping to organize and represent animation artists in the Los Angeles area.
 Our goal is to provide a seamless cloak of benefits and the strength of a collective voice to animation artists in Los Angeles and beyond.

-If you want a stronger say in your job and your profession, contact Steve Kaplan about organizing at your workplace.
+If you want a stronger say in your job and your profession, contact Business Representative, Steve Kaplan about organizing at your workplace.

 The Organizing Process

 This is the opening phase of the process.
 Artists learn about the benefits and approach the Guild.
 Meetings are held and information is shared.
 An organizing committee of interested and motivated employees is formed and they begin to reach out to their co-workers.

 Representation cards are distributed and signed and returned to us.
 These cards are a physical representation of the intent of the named artist to have the Guild negotiate in their behalf.
 Signing a representation card is a confidential matter, which we respect.
 We do not give out the names of those who have signed representation cards.